Share this article

 - Autonomy: the ability to have a significant control over one’s work.

 - Mastery: the ability to see improvement and progression in one’s craft.

 - Belonging or relatedness: a feeling of connection and community.

 If you think about the corporate world where burnout and stress is especially prevalent, you might claim that leaders often suffer from two of these three factors to achieve harmonious passion.

 The smaller factor of these two is Autonomy.
 Leaders (the higher the hierarchical ladder the better) usually have a good part of control over their work.
 Though often for operational duties and less for strategic, which is created by the executive board and channelled down the organisation.
 Mastery, however, is difficult to feel for many since the more complex the knowledge economy becomes, the harder it is to see clear cause-and-effect impact based on one’s actions.
 Mastery requires you to keep up with how your job is likely to change within the fourth industrial revolution.

 We can, however, increase one’s mental complexity and the ability to keep up with the rising complexity of the knowledge economy and digitalisation to be able to see a bigger picture and being able to deal with day to day tasks.
 In short: we have to scale up our game to be able to keep up.
 Leadership development is therefore focussing less on skills and tools, especially as tools can be better learned on YouTube.
 Learning how to learn, reflection and conceptualisation of past experience with peers and others is the key to increase mental complexity, gaining a better understanding of the fast-changing world and to achieve harmonious passion.

-Next time you are in the Gym, strengthening your back, think of the ways to strengthening your mind with the help of your peers, coach or your therapist.
+Next time you are in the gym, strengthening your back, think of the ways to strengthen your mind with the help of your peers, coach or your therapist.